Springe direkt zu Inhalt

 • Choose the right semester (on the top right) and then the department “Political and Social Sciences“ (Politik- und Sozialwissenschaften)

-• BA students (undergraduate) click on "Bachelor" underneath the top section titled "Otto Suhr Institute for Political Science" (Otto-Suhr-Institut für Politikwissenschaft) and then choose Political Science and the newest study regulation, for example "Political Science (2019 study regulations)" (Politikwissenschaft (Studienordnung 2019))
+• BA students (undergraduate) click on "Incoming Students at Otto Suhr Institute of Political Science" underneath the top section titled "Otto Suhr Institute for Political Science" and then choose "B.A.
+Political Science (Incomings)".

-• MA students (graduate), respectively, click on "Master", choose Political Science and also the newest study regulation.
+• MA students (graduate), respectively, click on "Master' programme" and choose "Political Science (2013)".

 Note: The course catalogue for the Winter term will not go online before September; the course catalogue for the Summer term usually goes online in late February or March.
-Please use an older course catalogue to do finish you Learning Agreement Before the Mobility, should you have to provide your university with one before course catalogues are being released.
-You can then change your selection in the first weeks of the term.
+Please use an older course catalogue to finish your Learning Agreement Before the Mobility, should you have to provide your university with one before course catalogues are being released.
+You can then change your course selection in the first weeks of the term.

 The OSI offers different types of courses.